DOJ gave awards to employees disciplined for sexual misconduct

 "Even in cases that implied criminal behavior, the Civil Division chose not to impose more serious discipline, report the allegations to the OIG, or conduct further investigation."

-Inspector General Michael E. Horowitz further wrote in a letter that he was "troubled to learn that subjects of pending sexual misconduct investigations or individuals who had been recently disciplined for sexual misconduct still received performance awards."
+Inspector General Michael E. Horowitz further wrote in a letter to the Deputy Attorney General Rod Rosenstein that he was "troubled to learn that subjects of pending sexual misconduct investigations or individuals who had been recently disciplined for sexual misconduct still received performance awards."

 "(W)e found three instances in which a Civil Division employee received a performance award while a sexual harassment or misconduct investigation was ongoing or while disciplinary actions for such misconduct were in effect," wrote Horowitz.